RuggeroVisintin/SparkPreviewer/README.md

 <!-- the following lines are optional and usefull only if you want the previewer to activate on a mouseClick-->
         <style>
                 #sparkViewer {
-                        background-image: url(location/To/Image/You/Want/To/Use/As/Background);   /* replace this string */
+                     /* replace the path with a correct one */
+                     background-image: url(location/To/Image/You/Want/To/Use/As/Background);
                      background-position: center;
                      background-repeat: no-repeat;
                 }
         </style>
 ```